Essential Island Intelligence

 When engaging with the marine waters around Es Pontàs, you are sharing the ocean with indigenous Balearic wildlife.
 Manage these two specific hazards:

-The shallow rock walls and submerged ledges surrounding the water exits of Es Pontàs are prime habitats for black sea urchins.
-Stepping on their long, brittle calcium carbonate spines causes deep puncture wounds that infect rapidly.
-Always wear robust water shoes or keep your climbing shoes on when navigating the marine exits.
-If punctured, do not try to extract the spines with tweezers as they snap easily; apply vinegar or lemon juice to dissolve the calcium carbonate naturally.
+The shallow rocky walls and underwater ledges around Es Pontàs are covered with spiky black sea urchins.
+Stepping on their long, brittle spines is no joke—they cause painful puncture wounds that get infected easily.
+Always wear sturdy water shoes, or keep your old climbing shoes on when you're exiting the water.
+If you do get punctured, don't try to pull the spines out with tweezers (they snap instantly under the skin).
+Instead, soak the area in vinegar or lemon juice—the acid will naturally dissolve the calcium spines!

 Ecological Stewardship